 Example Revenue Process

-A process is in control when objective are clearly defined and metrics track how well the process is achieving the objective, and actions are clearly taken when objectives are not met.
-Clearly defined responsibilities, measures, and operating time frames help to establish the controls that are typically found within a procedure.
-The revenue process operates across many functions and departments, which may result in a number of different procedures.
+A process is in control when objective are clearly defined, metrics are tracking how well the process is achieving the objective, and actions are clearly taken when objectives are not met.
+Clearly defined responsibilities, measures, actions, and operating time frames help to establish the controls that are typically found within a procedure.
+The revenue process is complex and operates across many functions and departments, which may result in a number of different procedures.
 What is a Procedure?

 What is a Procedure?

-A “procedure” is a term used in a variety of industries to define a series of steps, taken together, to achieve a consistent result, in this case a process.
+A “procedure” is a term used in a variety of industries to define a series of steps, taken together, to achieve a consistent result, in this case process outputs.
 Procedures can be called a Standard Operating Procedure, (SOP), a good manufacturing practice (GMP), or a business best practice.
 Procedures are required for compliance, are helpful for training and procedures help to retain important information that helps the organization prevent errors.
 A simple process may be described by a single procedure.
 But a more complex process, like the Revenue Process, will have multiple procedures.

-Individual procedures for the Revenue Process may be made up of a single procedure or five individual procedures that define the core elements of the process: sales orders, pulling inventory, shipping, collections, and cash deposits.
+The Revenue Process may be made up of a single procedure or five individual procedures that define the core elements of the process: sales orders, pulling inventory, shipping, collections, and cash deposits.
 A lot depends on functional boundaries, the size of the organization, the type of business, and where critical control points should be placed.

 Free Sample Procedure Templates Provide Examples of Procedures.

 Many times different processes intersect.
 The revenue process may intersect with the sales process, inventory process, cash process, and manufacturing process.
 Your business model defines what processes and procedures are important and how they may intersect.
 Procedures are not the same as work instruction, although many people think they are the same thing.
-Are you confident now that you know the difference between processes and procedures?
+Did this article help to define the difference between processes and procedures?